C-memory-object-model-study-group/c-mom-sg/notes/cmom-0010-2021-08-29-clarifying-uninitialised-reads-v9.md

 Uninitialised reads again, 2021-08-30
 -------------------------------------

+Peter Sewell, with feedback from Jens Gustedt, Kayvan Memarian, Martin Uecker

+Discussed with WG14 and edited live 2021-08-31

 Consider uninitialised reads of scalar non-character typed objects of automatic storage duration, for types that do not (on the platform in question) have trap representations.